solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 *) _Comptes rendus of the Academy of Sciences in Paris_.
 Vol. 80.
 No. 23.
 1875. p.
 1451.

 *) _The American Journal of Science and Arts_.
 Dana and Silliman.
 May 1875.
 Vol. 9.
-Nr.
-53. p.
+No. 53. p.
 407.

 *) _Comptes rendus of the Academy of Sciences_.
 1875. p.
 1175.